hampusstrom/TA-PowerShell/README.md

 ## Features
 * Inputs for Windows PowerShell Scriptblock event logs
-* Field extractions for scriptblock (EventCode 4104) event logs
-* Automatic lookup for decoding -EncodedCommands
+* Automatic lookup for decoding -EncodedCommands in sysmon events.
 * Inputs.conf local blacklisting of some common useless scriptblocks
 * Tag and EventType for encoded commands (psencodedcommand) for easier filtering
 * Automatically calculated SHA256 hash per unique scriptblock for easy whitelisting and IoC sharing.